tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 ### Instructor Notes

-* Smart contracts have a lot of math and computing complexity that is beyond the scope of Today's class.
+* Smart contracts have a lot of math and computing complexity that is beyond the scope of today's class.
 The goal of this lesson is to show students how smart contracts work and what tools are used to create, compile, and deploy smart contracts.

-* Smart contracts have several applications beyond the financial sector such as medical, industrial (supply chain), cyber security, and many more.
+* Smart contracts have several applications beyond the financial sector such as medical, industrial (supply chain), cybersecurity, and many more.
 Feel free to include additional use cases or applications that you believe are suitable for the class.

 * Setting up the development environment may be tricky; be sure to follow the [installation guide](../Supplemental/smart-contracts-installation-guide.md) before the class to get familiarized with the process.